leon-quinones/leon-quinones/README.md

 ### Hi there, I'm Leonardo 👋

-I'm a backend developer pursuing a software engineering degree.
+I'm a self-taught backend developer.
+Also, I'm advancing in my software engineering degree to build large scale applications in a near future.
 >"It's not just about coding; it's about understanding why you're coding something in a particular way".

 I currently live in Bogotá, Colombia 🇨🇴